edgelesssys/contrast/docs/docs/howto/secure-image-store.md

 kubectl apply -f resources/
 ```

+The [sizing recommendations for secure persistent storage](encrypted-storage.md#configuration) apply to the image store, too.

 ### Disabling the image store for a single pod

 To disable the secure image store for a specific pod, set the value of the shown annotation to `"0"`, without a unit: